ElliottTV/RGB-Cursor-Pack-Roblox/README.md

 ---

 ## ⚙️ Installation
+1. Click The Code Button
-1. Download the ZIP file
+2. Download the ZIP file
-2. Extract it
+3. Extract it
-3. Open the cursors folder
+4. Open the cursors folder
-4. Use the files as needed
+5. Use the files as needed

 ---